-Regular waxy paints are usually drier and possess more elasticity, that’s why the work the best for lines.
+Regular waxy paints are usually drier and possess more elasticity, that’s why they work best for lines.

-Glycerin based paints are softer and work better for being applied on the background or blended.
+Glycerin based paints are softer and work better being applied as the background or blended.

 There are some exceptions, though, between the glycerin-based paints.
 Some of the colors will work great for linework too.
 These are some of the dark colors by Superstar (FAB).

 More details about paints types and their properties are presented in Module 3 — About Face Paints.
 Review, comparison, and recommendations of my online Course.